Cowsox/LongDog/README.md

 # LongDog
-Unity Game about a dog that is LONG.
+GameMaker Studio Game about a dog that is LONG.